mgsosna/mattsosna.com/_posts/careers/2020-12-14-DS-transition-3.md

 ---

 ## Code for days
-While Excel wizardry might cut it for many analytics tasks, **data science work relies heavily on the _nuance_, _reproducibility_, and _scalability_ of programming.** From statistical tests only available in specialized R and Python libraries, to being able to show step-by-step how a model is formulated and generates predictions, to being able to go from processing one dataset to 1,000 with a few keystrokes, *fluency in programming is essential for being an effective data scientist*.
-We'll therefore focus on some key data manipulation and analytics skills that will serve you well no matter your role is on the [analytics-engineering spectrum]({{  site.baseurl  }}/DS-transition-1#the-scalpel-versus-the-shovel).
+While Excel wizardry might cut it for many analytics tasks, **data science work relies heavily on the _nuance_, _reproducibility_, and _scalability_ of programming.** From statistical tests only available in specialized R and Python libraries, to being able to show step-by-step how a model is formulated and generates predictions, to being able to go from processing one dataset to 1,000 with a few keystrokes, _**fluency in programming is essential for being an effective data scientist.**_ We'll therefore focus on programming skills that are key to effectively manipulating and analyzing data.
+These skills should prove useful no matter where your role is on the [analytics-engineering spectrum]({{  site.baseurl  }}/DS-transition-1#the-scalpel-versus-the-shovel).

 While plenty of data science roles rely solely on R, this post will demonstrate coding concepts with Python.
 Python's versatility makes it an "all-in-one" language for a huge range of data science applications, from [dataframe manipulations](#dataframes) to [speech recognition](https://pypi.org/project/SpeechRecognition/) and [computer vision](https://en.wikipedia.org/wiki/Computer_vision).
 Even if your role involves crunching numbers all day in R, consider learning a little Python for automating steps like [saving results to your company's Dropbox](https://stackoverflow.com/questions/23894221/upload-file-to-my-dropbox-from-python-script).